shipwright-io/community/CONTRIBUTOR-LADDER.md

 - Demonstrate sustained, high-quality contributions and reviews within a subject area.
 Contribuor scores from [LFX Insights] may be considered, however there is no minimum score required to become an Approver.
-- Be nominated by a Maintainer or Approver based on proficiency and responsiveness.
+- Be nominated by a `Maintainer` or `Approver` based on proficiency and responsiveness.
 - Gain approval by Maintainers via lazy consensus or vote according to [Governance].
 - Be added to relevant `OWNERS` files and granted necessary repository permissions.

 ## Maintainers

-Maintainers have administrative rights for one or more subject areas and are responsible for the overall health and direction of the project.
+Maintainers have administrative rights for all of Shipwright and are responsible for the overall health and direction of the project.

 ### Expectations